LaurenStanley/dataviz-project-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * How does the rate of deforestation change over time?
  * What areas of the world are experiencing the most deforestation?
  * Are we losing denser forest at the same rate as more sparse forest?
  * Are there any countries exhibiting anomolous behavior in their deforestation habits?

 ## Sketches

-These sketches illustrate my ideas for visualizing this data set.
+These sketches illustrated my ideas for visualizing this data set.
 The first sketch shows how the different years will show the differences in tree level.

 <img src='Trees.gif'  width="30%" height="30%">